danvargg/danvargg/docs/projects/pigio/README.md

 Once the application was downloaded and installed by the user, the model was calibrated (tuned) to the user's eyes.
 This tuning was done by the user following a predefined stimuli pattern on the screen.
-The model's predictions were then sent to a server where a fine-tuning cycle:
+The model's predictions were then sent to a server where a fine-tuning cycle was performed:

 - The model's predictions served as input features for a tuning `regressor` and the stimuli's coordinates served as outputs once again.